Dhaulagiri/climbingnarc-videos/README.md

 This application provides an Ember.js frontend for the [ClimbingNarc.com videos section](http://climbingnarc.com/videos).
 It leverages a RESTful API exposed via the [WP-API plugin](https://github.com/WP-API/WP-API) to provide data to the Ember app.

-The overaching goal of this project is to build a much more responsive and interactive video browsing experience.
+The overarching goal of this project is to build a much more responsive and interactive video browsing experience.
 Key items I would like to implement include:

 - [ ] Index list of current videos that either has inifinite scrolling to load additional videos or some sort of user directed action that can load additional videos.
 - [ ] Video detail page that includes the video, commments, ratings and related videos.
 The most difficult of these is the ratings function which will require customization of the Wordpress API.